 If you’re coming from the United States to Scotland, you’ll probably want to combine at trip to the Malt Whiskey Trail with a few other exciting parts of Scotland.
 We’ve been to and love Edinburgh, as well as the burgeoning foodie paradise of Fife.
-You can easily tack on a tour of some Speyside distilleries, as it typically only takes 2-3 days to cover the Malt Whisky Trail.

 Keep reading to learn more about how to plan your trip, which whisky distilleries to visit, and how to get to and navigate the Malt Whisky Trail.